There are multiple reasons why people buy life insurance coverage.

 For most instances, though, individuals want to ensure that someone whom they love and care about like family members/family relationships or a business partner will not need to suffer financial hardship should something happen to them.

 Certainly, one of the key aspects of life insurance is the named beneficiary that is listed on the policy.
-The beneficiary is defined as the person or entity that is named in the policy to receive the proceeds of the death benefit from such policy.
+The beneficiary is defined as the person or entity that is named in the policy to receive the insurance proceeds of the death benefit from such policy.

 Why Must There Be An Insurable Interest?

-For example, it would not make sense to purchase a homeowners insurance policy on somebody else’s house.
+For example, it would not make sense to purchase a homeowner’s insurance policy on somebody else’s house.
 In fact, the application would likely not even be accepted on the basis that there is no insurable interest.

-Therefore, a person is considered to have an insurable interest in the life of the purchaser of the policy and has a reasonable expectation of a profit or other type of benefit received from the continued life of the person who is insured by the policy.
+Therefore, a person is considered to have an insurable interest in the life of the purchaser of the policy and has a reasonable expectation of a profit or other type of benefit received from the continued life of the person who is insured by the coverage.

 State laws have established some guidelines as to who may or may not have an insurable interest in an individual.

-Those who may not fall into the insurable interest category with regard to blood or marriage would include other relatives due to marriage, nieces and nephews, cousins, uncles and aunts, and stepchildren and stepparents.
+Those who may not fall into the insurable interest category with regard to blood relationships or marriage would include other relatives due to marriage, nieces and nephews, cousins, uncles and aunts, and stepchildren and stepparents.